orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Test: Cybercombat + Logic [Attack] v.
 Willpower + Firewall You can use this action to mark a target without obtaining the normal permissions you need.
 This is the action for hackers emphasizing their Attack over their [[Matrix Attributes#Sleaze|Sleaze]], making it related to [[#HACK ON THE FLY COMPLEX ACTION|Hack on the Fly]].
 If you succeed in this action, you place one [[mark]] on it.
 You can have up to a maximum of three [[mark|marks]] per icon.
 If you wish, you may also inflict 1 DV of [[Matrix damage]] to the target for every two full net hits, if the target can take [[Matrix damage]], which is resisted with the target’s Device Rating + Firewall.
 Before rolling, you can declare that you are trying to place more than one [[mark]].
 If you try for two [[mark|marks]] in one shot, you take a –4 dice pool penalty on the attempt.
 If you try for three [[mark|marks]] in a single swipe, you take a –10 dice pool penalty.
 You can also use this action to hop to a grid for which you don’t have legitimate access.
 The defense dice pool in this case is 4 dice for a local grid or 6 dice for a global grid.
 If you succeed, instead of putting a [[mark]] on the grid, you hop to that grid immediately.
 Using Brute Force to hop grids successfully doesn’t alert the grid or its demiGOD the way most successful Attack actions do.

+##### CALIBRATION (SIMPLE ACTION)
+Marks required: One per persona
+Test: Electronic Warfare + Logic [Data Processing]
+You can increase the current Initiative Score of a number of personas on whom you have marks by 1 for every 2 hits.
+The number of personas affected cannot exceed your Data Processing.
+The Initiative Score then decreases each Combat Turn as normal.

 ##### CHANGE ICON (SIMPLE ACTION)
 Marks Required: Owner
 Test: none (Data Processing action)